 The minimum wage in Saxony-Anhalt is identical to that of other federal states.
 There are therefore no state-specific or East-West differences in the level of the statutory minimum wage.
 However, there are state-specific industry minimum wages that are negotiated in a collective agreement.
 Thus, it is possible that a statutory minimum wage may be unethical if higher wages are customary in the industry.
-Even if you receive the minimum wage, make sure that the amount of the wage does not violate the prohibition of immoral remuneration
+Even if you receive the minimum wage, make sure that the amount of the wage does not violate the prohibition of immoral remuneration.

-The statutory minimum wage in Germany is regularly set and adjusted by the Minimum Wage Commission.
-On 1 October 2022, the statutory minimum wage rose to 12 euros an hour.
+The statutory minimum wage in Germany is regularly determined and adjusted by the Minimum Wage Commission.
+Since January 1, 2024, the general statutory minimum wage has been €12.41 per hour.
+A further increase is already planned for 2025, raising the minimum wage to €12.82 per hour.